Data Synchronization

 to enable concurrent list

-For example, if you're dealing with a object storage bucket used by JuiceFS, directory structure will be /<vol-name>/chunks/xxx/xxx/...
+For example, if you are dealing with an object storage bucket used by JuiceFS, the directory structure is /<vol-name>/chunks/xxx/xxx/...

 Distributed synchronization

-Synchronizing between two object storages is essentially pulling data from one and pushing it to the other.
-The efficiency of the synchronization will depend on the bandwidth between the client and the cloud.
+Synchronizing between two object storage services is essentially pulling data from one and pushing it to the other.
+The efficiency of the synchronization depends on the bandwidth between the client and the cloud.

 When copying large scale data, node bandwidth can easily bottleneck the synchronization process.
 For this scenario, juicefs sync